numbbo/coco/docs/coco-generic/coco-perf-assessment/source/index.rst

        left envelope of the ECDF of all algorithms from which it is constructed, that is, the ECDF of an algorithm from BBOB-2009 can cross the best 2009 curve.
-This may typically happen if an algorithm has for an easy target many very short and few very long runtimes such that its aRT is not the best but the short runtimes show up to the left of the best 2009 graph.
+This may typically happen if an algorithm has for an easy target many short and few very long runtimes such that its aRT is not the best but the short runtimes show up to the left of the best 2009 graph.